Home K3S & Rancher Installation Script

 --create-namespace \

-# Install Rancher using certificate from files
+Install Rancher using LetsEncrypt

 helm install rancher rancher-stable/rancher \